About the Program

 Visit an academic advisor at the Harrison Education Center to apply to the program.

 - Those applicants admitted to the program enter the program in the fall semester and

 must attend a mandatory orientation session.
 The specific date, time and location

 of the orientation are included in the admissions letter.

 - Following the orientation session, students begin the background check, drug screen,

 - Immunizations include MMR, TB/PPD (within last 12 months), Hepatitis A, Hepatitis

 B, varicella/chickenpox and current influenza.

-Prior to attending clinical education, students will be required to:
+Prior to attending clinical education, you will be required to: